TengMCing/PhD/Thesis/03-chap3.html.md

 ::: {.content-visible when-format="html"}

-::: {#tbl-performance-sub .cell tbl-cap='The training and test performance of the $32 \times 32$ model presented with different model violations.'}
+::: {#tbl-performance-sub .cell tbl-cap='The test performance of the $32 \times 32$ model presented with different model violations.'}
 ::: {.cell-output-display}